Bendix G-15: Significance

 The G-15 is sometimes described as the first personal computer, because it has the Intercom interpretive system.
-The title is disputed by other machines, such as the LINC and the PDP-8, and some maintain that only microcomputers, such as those which appeared in the 1970s, can be called personal computers.
+The title is disputed by other machines, such as the LGP-30 (shipped in late 1956), and the DEC LINC (March 1962) and PDP-8 (March 1965), while some maintain that only microcomputers, such as those which appeared in the 1970s, can be called personal computers.
 Nevertheless, the machine's low acquisition and operating costs, and the fact that it does not require a dedicated operator, meant that organizations could allow users complete access to the machine.

 Over 400 G-15s were manufactured.
 About 300 G-15s were installed in the United States and a few were sold in other countries such as Australia and Canada.
 The machine found a niche in civil engineering, where it was used to solve cut and fill problems.
 Some have survived and have made their way to computer museums or science and technology museums around the world.
+Since early October 2025 System Source Computer Museum has a working numeric model G-15, with another potentially joining in before 2030.

 Huskey received one of the last production G15s, fitted with a gold-plated front panel.

 This was the first computer that Ken Thompson ever used.

 A Bendix G-15 was used at Fremont High School (Oakland Unified School District) in the 1964-65 school year for the senior seminar math class.
 Students were taught the fundamentals of programming.
-One such exercise was the calculation of a square root using the method of Newtonian approximation.
+One such exercise was the calculation of a square root using Newton's method.
 A Bendix G-15 was still in use for the UC Berkeley extension summer class in programming, at Oakland Technical High School, in 1970.

+A Bendix G-15 was used at the Summer Science Program, at least in 1962 and 1963.
+One of the teaching assistants, a graduate student at University of California, Los Angeles, reported that one was used to check syntax of Fortran programs before they could be submitted to the IBM 7094.
+The son of the engineer who arranged the use of the computer was a student in 1963.
+The program began as a six-week residential science enrichment course for advanced rising high-school seniors, at The Thacher School in Ojai, California, as a collaboration between the headmaster, Stanford University, California Institute of Technology, and Harvey Mudd College, in response to Sputnik 1.
+The curriculum was focused on astronomy, with a laboratory project that consisted of photographing an asteroid three times and computing its orbit.
+It is now a nonprofit program wholly owned and operated by alumni, offering biochemistry, genomics, and synthetic chemistry, in addition to the original astronomy (now astrophysics) program.

+In 2025, a Bendix G-15 was restored to working order for the System Source Computer Museum.
+It is reported to be the oldest working digital computer in North America.